 Why US Navy Pilots Aren't Necessarily The Best Witnesses When It Comes To Reporting UFOs

-This article is more than one year old and was last updated in November 2024.
+This page is more than one year old and was last updated in November 2024.

 In the wake of the landmark US congressional hearing on Unidentified Aerial Phenomena (UAPs) last month, ufologists around the globe are buzzing.
 The hearing called on three highly esteemed figures as witnesses - Ryan Graves, a former US Navy Pilot; David Grush, a former intelligence officer; and David Fravor, a former US Navy Commander.